A guide for students

 Study planning.
 Map the time ahead of you in weeks, months, possibly years before finishing high school (or college).
 What are the main things you would need to accomplish.
 The electives to choose, the projects to deliver, the work based learning to be gathered.
 List it and time it.
 Check this Wikihow blog for more suggestions.

-Tough times.
-No one saw this crisis coming.
-It’s painful to see the impact to people.
+People who were used to go to school and switched to online learning all went through a period of adjustment.
 But it is remarkable how we respond.
 Crises often trigger goodness, inventiveness.
 Let’s turn home study into a benefit.

 Check our other blogs regarding the Covid-19 crisis here.